-Transportation Data Equity Initiative: transitdataequity@gmail.com The Taskar Center for Accessible Technology: uwtcat@uw.edu For more information about this event, please contact Olivia Quesada (oliviagq@uw.edu).
-Social media Instagram: @TaskarCenter Twitter/X: @TaskarCenter LinkedIn: TaskarCenter Subscribe to our newsletter!
+Transportation Data Equity Initiative: tdei@uw.edu The Taskar Center for Accessible Technology: uwtcat@uw.edu Social media Instagram: @TaskarCenter Twitter/X: @TaskarCenter LinkedIn: TaskarCenter Subscribe to our newsletter!

 OpenThePaths 2025: Sponsorship